 Automated phase diagram optimization

-By mixing protein (green), precipitant cocktail (red) and water (blue), all points in the yellow triangle (above) can be reached, including areas of the phase diagram that are often overlooked such as very high protein or precipitant concentration.
+In the experiment, typically 3 ingredients are mixed using a multi-bore microtip (protein, precipitant cocktail and water).
+Seed stock can be added as a fourth ingredient, or it can be added to the cocktail.
+By mixing protein (green), precipitant cocktail (red) and water (blue), all points in the yellow triangle (below) can be reached, including areas of the phase diagram that are often overlooked such as very high protein or precipitant concentration.

 The experiments are dispensed using the microbatch-under-oil method.
 The drop is dispensed to a Vapor Batch plate then immediately covered with paraffin oil by the robot.
 The oil prevents evaporation from the drop, making it possible to accurately establish the phase diagram as the final concentration is known.
 It also makes it easier to scale up to larger batch volumes.
 The robot can be used to dispense to PCR tubes to prepare samples for data collection.